NVIDIA/warp/PACKAGING.md

 - **omniverse**: `git remote add omniverse https://gitlab-master.nvidia.com/omniverse/warp.git`
 - **github**: `git remote add github https://github.com/NVIDIA/warp.git`

+Currently, all feature branches get merged into the `main` branch of the **omniverse** repo and then GitLab push-mirrors the changes over to GitHub (nominally within five minutes).
+This mirroring process also pushes all tags (only tags beginning with `v` are allowed to be created) and branches beginning with `release-`.

+The status of push mirroring can be checked under **Settings** :arrow_right: **Repository** on GitLab.

 ## GitLab Release Branch

----
+1) Create a branch in your fork repository from which a merge-request will be opened to bump the version string and create the public-facing changelogs for the release.

-1) Search & replace the current version string.
+2) Search & replace the current version string from `VERSION.md`.

-   We want to keep the Omniverse extensions's version in sync with the library so update the strings found in the `exts` folder as well.
+   We want to keep the Omniverse extensions' version in sync with the library so update the strings found in the `exts` folder as well.

+   The version string currently appears in the following two files, but there could be more in the future:

+   - `omni.warp/config/extension.toml`
+   - `omni.warp.core/config/extension.toml`

    Be sure *not* to update previous strings in `CHANGELOG.md`.

-2) Update `CHANGELOG.md` from Git history (since the last release branch).
+3) Update `CHANGELOG.md` from Git history (since the last release branch).
 Only list user-facing changes.

+   The entire development team should all be helping to keep this file up-to-date, so verify that all changes users should know about are included.

    The changelogs from the Omniverse extensions found in `exts` are kept in sync with the one from the library, so update them all at the same time and list any change made to the extensions.

-3) Commit and push to `master`.
+4) Open a MR on GitLab to merge this branch into `main`.
+Send a message in `#omni-warp-dev` to the `@warp-team` asking for a review of the merge request's changes.

+5) Merge the branch into `main` after waiting a reasonable amount of time for the team to review and approve the MR.

-4) For new X.Y versions, create a release branch (note .Z maintenance versions remain on the same branch):
+6) For new `X.Y` versions, create a release branch (note `.Z` maintenance versions remain on the same branch):

    `git checkout -b release-X.Y [<start-point>]`

    If branching from an older revision or reusing a branch, make sure to cherry-pick the version and changelog update.

-5) Make any release-specific changes (e.g. disable/remove features not ready yet).
+7) Make any release-specific changes (e.g. disable/remove features not ready yet).

+8) :warning: Keep in mind that branches pushed to the **omniverse** repository beginning with `release-` are automatically mirrored to GitLab. :warning:

+   Push the new release branch to **omniverse** when it is in a state ready for CI testing.

-6) Check that the last revision on the release branch passes GitLab CI tests:
+9) Check that the last revision on the release branch passes GitLab CI tests.
+A pipeline should have been automatically created after pushing the branch in the previous step:

    <https://gitlab-master.nvidia.com/omniverse/warp/-/pipelines>

    Fix issues until all tests pass.
-Cherry-pick fixes for `master` where applicable.
+Cherry-pick fixes for `main` where applicable.

-## GitLab Public Branch

----
+## Creating a GitHub Release Package

 1) Wait for the (latest) packages to appear in: